 How to find clean books to read: that’s something many of us avid readers struggle with.
-I belong to a book club that is comprised of neighborhood ladies who attend The Church of Jesus Christ of Latter-day Saints.
+I belong to a book club that is comprised of neighborhood ladies who attend The Church of Jesus Christ of Latter-day Saints regularly.
 Occasionally, someone not religious or of another faith will join us.
 Regardless, we all have a strong desire to enjoy clean books every month.
 None of us likes to be surprised with strong language, sexually explicit scenes, or things that make us cringe.
 That said, we’re not taking time each month to read boring fluff.
 Reading is our personal escape to challenge our minds and go places.
 We want books with good plots, strong characters, and realistic experiences.
+So what do we read?

 Book Clubs, rev your engines.
 And don’t worry about nasty surprises in the great reads suggested here.